noah992/book-recommender-system/README.md

 ---
 ## <a name="how-this-works">Eda</a>

-I made DataFrame that contains similarily of books to one another using `pair_distances` module to calculate cosine distances based on the book rating.
+I made DataFrame that contains similarily of books to one another using `pair_distances` module and calculated cosine distances based on the book rating.
-I used only infuential data, which means it has
+I used only infuential data, which means that that books have

 * No missing values
-* Books which are left more than 50 reviews
+* More than 50 reviews

+This system refers reviews which are given by users, and then calculates relation between books so more reviewers left rating on a book, more useful the book is.
-This app refers reviews which are given by users.
-It is easier to find the similarity with other books which have many reviews
+It is better to use books which have many reviews

 ---
 ## <a name="demonstration">Demonstration</a>

 When I feed a book, `16 Lighthouse Road`, to the system, it returns books which has a similarity score closer to 0.
-Closer to 0 similarity score is, more similar the book is.
+Closer to 0 the similarity score is, more similar to `16 Lighthouse Road` the book is.

 So here is 9 books which are similar to `16 Lighthouse Road` based on reviewers and thier rating.